Upland Advocacy

 03_ Prevent Errors at Scale

-User validation to catch mistakes and onboard new rules faster
+Use real-time validation to catch errors early and scale new rules without slowing calls

-Matching logic only made sense once I understood the real-life constraints advocates faced on calls.
+Matching logic only made sense once I understood the real-life constraints advocates faced during calls.
 So, I worked closely with clients and the product team to clearly structure the flow.

 Daily Syncs, Remote First

-Kept alignment despite shifting priorities and no in-person context
+Maintained alignment despite changing priorities and no in-person context

 Support Team Insights

-I interviewed 10 active users to uncover where policy lookup and decision-making broke down.
-Their stories revealed recurring breakdowns in clarity, speed, and reliability.
+I interviewed 10 active users to identify where policy lookup and decision-making failed.
+Their stories highlighted recurring issues with clarity, speed, and reliability.

 Confusing or Missing Rules

-Application windows and eligibility criteria varied widely; some provided 30 days, others 90.
-Many policies didn't define any rule at all, forcing advocates to guess or look up manually.
+Application windows and eligibility criteria varied widely; some allowed 30 days, others 90.
+Many policies didn't specify any rule at all, forcing advocates to guess or look up manually.

-Application windows and eligibility criteria varied widely; some provided 30 days, others 90.
-Many policies didn't define any rule at all, forcing advocates to guess or look up manually.
+Application windows and eligibility criteria varied widely; some allowed 30 days, others 90.
+Many policies didn't specify any rule at all, forcing advocates to guess or look up manually.

 "I have to go through multiple documents to find matching eligibility rules."